How iUKTDb Works

-Formerly known as Arts Archive, the UKTW Theatre Archive contains all the old listings used on websites such as UKTW, SeatChoice, Whatsonstage and more.
+Formerly known as Arts Archive, the iUKTDb (Internet UK Theatre Database) contains all the old production and performance listings created and maintained for websites such as UKTW, SeatChoice, Whatsonstage and more.

 Each archive entry is made up of a work, production, venue and listing as follows;

 - Work - for plays, musicals, opera etc this is the "script", the work as produced by the author (and possibly adapter and translator), for concerts and dance this is often the group or company as that makes more sense for those searching.
 Authors, composers are normally associated with a work.
 For example this could be "Hamlet" by Shakespeare or "The Bootleg Beatles" or "Rambert Dance Company".

 - Production - each work can optionally have associated productions, or tours, which combine directors, producers, performers and possibly enhanced synopsis information to describe the actual production itself.
 For example, this could be "the RSC's 2005 production of Hamlet", "The SEDOS production of 42nd Street".